 Illustrative example

-Above, we collected samples until we filled up the batch with at most 30 tokens.
-The batch sizes (number of samples) became then \(10\) and \(4\) on the left and right examples, respectively.
-Using the linear scaling rule, the LR for those batches become \(5*10^{-3}\) and \(2* 10^{-3}\).
+Here, samples are collected until the batch reaches (at most) 30 tokens.
+The batch sizes (number of samples) become \(10\) and \(4\) in the left and right examples, respectively.
+Using linear scaling, the corresponding LRs are \(5 imes 10^{-3}\) and \(2 imes 10^{-3}\).

 Pipeline parallelism